IlDavidone/Pokemon-tcg-replica/README.md

 * Friends list and requests

 > [!IMPORTANT]
-> Trades initialized but to polish, so no possibility to do it for now

-> [!WARNING]
 > Credits system to be implemented, so not to be expected for now

 ## Building